Sven Braken: Livorno

 On 2 September 2019, Braken signed with Italian Serie B club Livorno.
 He made his debut for the club, starting in a 2–0 away loss to Ascoli in Serie B on 14 September.
 On 18 January 2020, Braken scored his first goal for Livorno in a 4–4 home draw against Virtus Entella after an assist by Murilo.
 Livorno would finish bottom of Serie B, which meant relegation to Serie C.

 Braken continued playing for the club in its season in Serie C, contributing with 24 appearances in which he scored six goals.
 Despite his efforts, Livorno suffered its second successive relegation amid financial irregularities.
 He made a total of 50 appearances for the club, scoring seven goals, as his contract with the club expired after the 2020–21 season.

 VVV-Venlo

 On 26 June 2021, Braken returned to the Netherlands where signed a two-year contract with recently relegated Eerste Divisie club VVV-Venlo.
 He scored his first career hat-trick on 15 April 2022, helping his side to a 3–2 league win over Telstar.
 With eleven goals in 27 appearances, Braken finished his first season with VVV as club top goalscorer, his most notable a bicycle kick against former club MVV on 4 February 2022.
 His goal was later awarded Goal of the Season by the Eerste Divisie.

 Ahead of the 2022–23 season, Braken was appointed team captain of VVV by new head coach Rick Kruys.

+Deinze

+On 29 April 2023, it was announced that Braken had signed a two-year contract with Belgian second division club Deinze, effective as of June 2023.
+The deal included an option to extend by a further year.

+Return to MVV

+On 25 July 2024, Braken returned to MVV and signed a two-year contract.
+He made his return debut for De Sterrendragers on 9 August, starting in a 1–0 home loss to Cambuur on the opening matchday.